Joi Cardwell

 Joi Cardwell (born October 8, 1967) is an American singer and songwriter.
-Born and raised in New York City, she performed in various singing competitions as a child and rose to fame in the early 1990s as a guest vocalist for Lil Louis on the number 1 Dance singles "Club Lonely" and "Saved My Life".
-The release of Cardwell's debut album, The World Is Full of Trouble (1995), established her as a solo artist worldwide and featured the Billboard Dance top-five singles number-one singles "Jump for Joi" and "Love & Devotion".
-Her second album, Joi Cardwell (1997), spawned the top-charting singles "Soul to Bare", "Run to You", and "Found Love".
+Born and raised in New York City, she performed in various singing competitions as a child and rose to fame in the early 1990s as a guest vocalist for Lil Louis on the number-one Dance singles "Club Lonely" and "Saved My Life".
+The release of Cardwell's debut album, The World Is Full of Trouble (1995), established her as a solo artist and featured the US top-five Dance Club Songs "Jump for Joi" and "Love & Devotion".
+Her second album, Joi Cardwell (1997), produced top-charting singles "Soul to Bare", "Run to You", and "Found Love".

 In 1999, she released her third album, Deliverance, on her own record label, No-Mad Industries.
 Her fourth album, The Plain Jane Project (2005), yielded the top-ten singles "Freedom" and "It's Over".
 She continued to release albums on her recording label including Wanderlust (The Soundtrack) (2009) and Must Be the Music (2011).
 In 2014, Cardwell resurfaced with her seventh album The Art of Being, which was released on her new recording label Curly Gurly Records.

 In 2016, Billboard magazine ranked her at No. 43 amongst the Greatest of All Time Top Dance Club Artists.